MAPme enrollment is currently closed. Participants had to turn 18 by October 2021.

-No, the study is was only open to first-year students.
+No, the study is only open to first-year students.

 The information you provide to us is protected by a Certificate of Confidentiality from the National Institutes of Health.
 The principal investigator and project coordinator keep your identifying information separate from your responses.
 This way, nothing you say can be traced back to you.
 The researchers will not disclose your information to anyone.
 Your responses and DNA will not be accessible by Emory University, The College of Arts and Sciences, Oxford College, or Emory University Hospital.

-Participants who complete all of the surveys and brain games between March 27th and April 14th will have Amazon gift cards sent to their Emory email.
-If you think you completed all surveys and brain games, but have not received your gift cards within 1 week, send an email to email@example.com.
+Participants who complete all of the surveys and brain games will have Amazon gift cards sent to their email.
+We ask that you allow us up to 14 days to complete this process.
+If you think you completed all surveys and brain games, but have not received your gift cards within 10 days, send an email to bgaddiction@ emory.edu.

 Your sample will help researchers answer questions about health, such as factors that can influence substance use and mental health disorders.

 All of the data in the MAPme repository will be de-identified by removing your name and any identifying information from the data before it is sent.
 Your data may also be added to existing research biorepositories funded by the National Institutes of Health (NIH).
 Participants can contact the study team to withdraw their consent at any time.